Steady Gradient Ricci Solitons with $O(p)\times O(q)$ Symmetry: Geometry at infinity

-Therefore, the asymptotic cone of $(M_\infty,g_\infty(0))$ splits $\R^p$, and hence $(M_\infty,g_\infty(0))$ itself must split $\R^p$ by the splitting theorem.
+The convergence in \eqref{eq stc} implies that $x_m$ is a $(p,\delta(m))$-strained point of size $\frac{m}{2}$, with $\delta(m) \downto 0$ as $m \rightarrow \infty$ (see for example \cite{BBI} for the precise definition of a strainer).
+That is, the limiting space splits $\R^p$.
 By the strong maximum principle, the Ricci flow splits $\R^p$ at all times.
-The symmetry and positivity of the curvature of $g_N(t)$ then follows trivially from the smooth convergence. \end{proof}
+The symmetry and positivity of the curvature of $g_N(t)$ follows trivially from the smooth convergence. \end{proof}